-Whether you are planning to "Start Here" at ECC or "Go Anywhere," our transfer counselors can help you create an educational plan by discussing transfer requirements, assisting with your college search, or researching fields of interest.
-ECC offers various articulation agreements and dual admission opportunities with four-year schools.
+Whether you are planning to "Start Here" at SUNY Erie or "Go Anywhere," our transfer counselors can help you create an educational plan by discussing transfer requirements, assisting with your college search, or researching fields of interest.
+SUNY Erie offers various articulation agreements and dual admission opportunities with four-year schools.
 Additionally, under the SUNY transfer guarantee program, all New York residents who transfer directly from a SUNY community college with an A.A. or A.S. degree are guaranteed an opportunity to continue full-time study at a SUNY four-year campus.
 While this guarantee does not assure admissions

 into every major, it does provide you with an opportunity to continue your